Analyzing your prompt, please hold on...

 In the C# example above, two rules are added:

-SVG Builder API introduces syntax sugar to further refine the process of SVG creation and manipulation.
+SVG Builder API introduces syntactic sugar to further refine the process of SVG creation and manipulation.
 This includes nested builders for various SVG elements, providing a more intuitive and efficient way to define complex SVG structures.
 A “builder within a builder” pattern involves the use of multiple builder classes, where one builder is nested within another to facilitate the construction of complex objects or structures.

 The following code snippet demonstrates how to use RuleBuilder, which is an example of a builder within a builder, to create and style SVG graphics programmatically: